The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Proof of the theorem in the canonical setting

 Now we shall prove that if we assume the reverse inequality in \eqref{J(T)_rho}, that is

 then indeed there exist minimizer of \eqref{can_min2} with $\int \gamma = \rho$.
-This follows from the considerations similar like above, as \eqref{mu_0_int} does not yield a contradiction.
-Further can be shown that as $\gamma_\kappa$ converges in $L^1(\T^3)$ then the limiting function is a desired minimizer. \\ \\ \textit{Case 3: Zero temperature.} First we will show that for $T = 0$ we have a strict inequality
+This follows from considerations similar to those above, as \eqref{mu_0_int} does not yield a contradiction.
+Furthermore, it can be shown that as $\gamma_\kappa$ converges in $L^1(\T^3)$ then the limiting function is a desired minimizer. \\ \\ \textit{Case 3: Zero temperature.} First we will show that for $T = 0$ we have a strict inequality

 that is the ground state energy is strictly smaller that the energy of the pure condensation state.
 This follows from performing analogous computations as in Proposition \ref{purity}, i.e. considering trial states